 Some of the senior officials of the embassy have been really helpful however they had very little say on the matters that are legal.
 They engaged a person who could speak Arabic to go with Nibin to talk to the person concerned at the court, which was again commendable.

 We then refereed the file to our legal team to take up the matter with the agent who had an office in Riyadh as well.
 He supported Nibin with some money so that he could go to the embassy and meet the officials and could also manage some of his daily expenses.

 We were also in touch with the embassy constantly to see if Amnesty can be availed in his case.

 Our international counterparts contacted Amnesty International and the matter was referred to one of their contacts in Saudi, however they were all of the same opinion that there is no room for human rights in Saudi Arabia.
 More over, since the matter was at the labour court no body knew what to do next.

 One of our counterpart based in UAE contacted his representative in Riyadh, they too felt sorry for Nibin's situation but had no thoughts on how to resolve this matter.

 Another well wisher of TGG Family based in Delhi used most of his contacts to find a way out to see how we can get Nibin back.

-After making repeated visits to the embassy and spending what ever money given by the agent Nibin finally decided to surrender to the police.
+After making repeated visits to the embassy and spending whatever money that was given by the agent, Nibin finally decided to surrender to the police.
 He knew that was the only way out since the police often take bribes and provide free ticket to travel back after putting a foreign national in jail for few weeks.
-He felt that to be a better option than being no where without food and accommodation.
+He felt that to be a better option than being nowhere without food and accommodation.

 Nibin returned home safely but he has lost 2 years of his precious life in a country under great distress in addition to the monitory loss .
 The case file of Nibin is still open at the labour court in Riyadh, and if any of the Saudi Arabian officials wish to undo the damage then they can get in touch with Nibin in India and offer him justice.